Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 What is hyperventilation?

-Hyperventilation is when your breathing is faster than normal.
+Hyperventilation is breathing that is faster than normal.
 Hyperventilation may be caused by anxiety, stress, or panic.
 Other causes include medicines, imbalances in the chemicals in your body, and too much caffeine.

-What other symptoms might I have with hyperventilation?
+What other signs or symptoms might I have with hyperventilation?

 - Shortness of breath